marcelo-lourenco/Jira-Expand-Workspace/README.md

 * Chrome extension to add buttons to expand the workspace and collapse the right pane of Jira.

+* Adds floating modal and displays related items (on the board)

 View on [Chrome Web Store](https://chromewebstore.google.com/detail/occanfpdiglllenbekgbnhijeoincilf).

 * Expand your issue creation and viewing area in Jira.
 * Easily collapse and expand the right pane on issue pages with a single click.
+* View related items on the Jira board
-* Increase your productivity and keep your workspace organized!
+* Boost your productivity and keep your workspace organized!

-## Main Features

-* User friendly
-* Maximizes the issue creation mode
-* One-click toggle to open/close the right pane.
-* Consistent layout with predefined resize width.
-* Automatically adjusts to DOM changes.

 ## Compatibility